- Historical Dance

-And always remember, my friends, that this is the Jazz Age, and Jazz isn't about rules, it's about improvisation.
+And always remember, my friends, that this is the Jazz Age, and Jazz isn't about rules, it's about freedom.

 The Dance Hold

 One of the distinguishing features of Jazz Age dancing was the hold.
-The "ballroom position" of the Jazz Age was extremely close.
+The "ballroom position" of the Jazz Age was extremely close: body-to-body.
 It was a gentle embrace rather than a "frame".
 There was no daylight between partners.
-People of the era, if they were of similar heights, really could dance cheek to cheek.
+People of the era, if they were of similar heights, really could, and frequently did, dance cheek to cheek.

 This results in a dance that is very different from eras where the partners have some distance between them.
-This embrace is not a minor stylistic detail, it is an essential part of the dance and everything flows from this foundation of two people with no space between them.
+This embrace is not a minor stylistic detail, it is an essential part of the dance and everything flows from this foundation of two people in close physical contact.

 Because of this close embrace, the lead differs from the modern "frame" where partners are distinctly separated.
 The ballroom frame of today relies on dynamic tension to allow the lead to quickly impart cues to his partner with his arms, hands and body while the lady's arms offer constant resistance and tension so she knows instantly when something is happening.
 A modern frame allows the lead to easily steer his partner through any number of broad and kinetic moves and is perfect for a modern style that is focused on the outward visual impact of the dance.
 It was not so in the Jazz Age.

 The Jazz Age position imparts a very different spirit to the dance.
 It is gentle, relaxed and without dynamic tension.
-The leader leads mostly with his upper body, his core, and tries to set up an easy flow without violent or sudden changes.
-The follower gets her cues from the fact that her upper body is in direct contact with his.
+The lady does not exert pressure or resistance, but rather settles into the lead.
+The leader leads mostly with his body, his core, and tries to set up an easy flow without violent or sudden changes.
+The follower gets her cues from the fact that her body is in direct contact with his.
 The follow is relaxed and, given that the underlying step can change at any moment, she should try not to anticipate, but try to go with the flow.
 With this easy, relaxed hold, while the dance can sometimes be quite lively and fast-moving, it generally does not use broad moves, swooping or flinging.
+They move as a single unit.
 It is far more self-contained and inwardly focused than you would see on "Dancing With The Stars".

 To assume the position, the lady nestles her left side against the gentleman's right.
 The gentleman places his right arm behind her, holding very lightly.
-His right hand could rest on the small of the lady's back or higher, between the shoulder blades.
-Since his right hand is not the primary element of the lead, he may lightly place the side of his hand against her back rather than the palm of his hand.
+His right hand could rest on the small of the lady's back or higher, between the shoulder blades, or encircle her waist.
+Since his right hand is not the primary element of the lead, he may lightly place the side of his hand against her back rather than the palm (nice to do if your palm is sweaty).
 Mostly though, it's about what feels comfortable given the relative heights of the dancers and their own preferences.
 In looking at dancers of the era, they are pretty consistently in a very close hold, but nearly every other detail is subject to individual interpretation.

-They join their free hands in one of many possible holds.
-She rests her left hand on the man's forearm or shoulder or where ever it seems to fit - or if she is particularly fond of him, over his shoulders behind his neck.
-The lady would put her head where ever it seemed right to put it - a bit apart, or cheek to cheek or even resting on a taller man's chest.
-The hold of the time can feel very intimate and might make some modern folks a bit uneasy.
-The dancers of the Jazz Age however, seemed to take it as a given.
+They join their free hands in one of many possible holds, some rather bizarre and affected to the modern eye.
+She rests her left hand on the man's forearm or shoulder or where ever it seems to fit - or if she is particularly fond of him, encircling the back of his neck.
+The lady would put her head where ever it felt right to put it - a bit apart, or with her face turned to one side, or cheek to cheek or even resting on a taller man's chest.

 If the lady was wearing a long 1930s style evening gown, she could use her left hand to lift it out of the way.

 If the man is significantly shorter than the woman it can be a bit awkward.
 This awkward geometry was frequently played for comic effect in the films of the era.
-If you should find yourself in this position, I can only suggest that you use common sense and discretion to minimize the comic possibilities - or if you and your partner are up for it, have as much fun with it as the film makers of the Jazz Age.
+If you should find yourself in this position, I can only suggest that you use common sense and discretion to minimize the comic possibilities - or if you and your partner are up for it, have as much fun with it as Shorty George & Big Bea, or the film makers of the Jazz Age.

 Once joined in this embrace, dancers seldom left it.
-Watching film from the period, I don't see under arm turns, swing-like "throw-outs", "twinkles" or much else, other than an occasional spastic fit of Charlestoning, that caused the partners to separate.
+Watching film from the period, among adult dancers, one seldom sees under arm turns, swing-like "throw-outs" or much else that caused the partners to separate.
 The style appears to be the polar opposite of something like Swing.
-In Swing, the dancers are open, flashy and showing off for who ever happens to be looking.
-In the Foxtrot and the Foxtrot-like dances, the performance aspect is far less present.
-The partners remain together, focused on one another rather than an audience and don't do anything that might be disruptive on a crowded floor; while they move steadily around, more or less in line of direction (counter clockwise) (Click here for a sampler of possible dance holds)
+In Swing, the dancers were open, flashy and showing off for their peers.
+In the "Modern Dances", the performance aspect was explicitly absent.
+The partners remained together, focused on one another rather than an audience and didn't do anything that might be disruptive on a crowded floor; while they moved steadily around, more or less in line of direction (counter clockwise)